ANG3L0/notes-bloggo/docs/travel journal/dubai_2024.md

 Aside from the staycation style 5-star hotel stays, Dubai sucks.

-I travel a lot and try to keep and optimism for different cultures and differences, but Dubai just plainly sucks.
+I travel a lot and try to keep an optimism for different cultures and differences, but Dubai is simply a joke.
 Here's what I hate about Dubai:

 * It's shallow and there is no culture at all.
 Many landmarks are just a bastardized copy/paste of other landmarks.
+Vegas does this too, but it is obvious that it is supposed to be a Parody.
+Dubai tries to spin their landmarks off as high-tech or something authentic, which feels gross.
 * The people work really slowly, like in Europe, except they don't have the vibes nor the attractions to back it up.
 * All Dubai attractions can be done for cheaper and much better elsewhere (except for 5-star hotel staycations which there are an oversupply of in UAE).
 * It's inauthentic: it's a 3rd-world country marketed as a tech-first, high-tech place.
 It cannot weather a regular-sized rainstorm without shutting down the city for days.
 * There's not really good food there, except restaurants that copy other cuisines.
+* There's a strong sense of hierarchy there, where if you have more money you are better than other people and can treat others rudely.
+* Aside from 5-star hotels, service everywhere universally sucks.
+Worse than NY and that's saying a lot.

-Without drugs and hookers, Dubai is basically Vegas, minus the fun and is more expensive.
+Without drugs and hookers / strip clubs, Dubai is basically Vegas, minus the fun and is more expensive.

 For Middle Eastern culture and authenticity and a place worth visiting (and MUCH cheaper), I find Morocco to be superior in every single possible way.